neondatabase/website/content/docs/guides/branch-restore.md

     ![Time travel query](/docs/guides/time_travel_assist.png)

 1. Check that you have the right database selected to run your query against.
 Use the database selector under the SQL editor to switch to a different database for querying against.
 1. Write your read-only query in the editor, then click **Query at timestamp** to run the query.
+You don't have to include time paramaters in the query; the query is automatically targetted to your selected timestamp.

 If your query is successful, you will see a table of results under the editor.